daliworks/sensorjs/README.md

 This module handles all about sensor with powerful and familiar techs.
 In other words this sensorjs is not only sensor driver module but also framework like express.

-And it's working model as shown below.
+And it's working on linux boards such as the BeagleBone or Raspberry Pi.

 ![gateway](doc/image/gateway.png "gateway")

-[Here](https://github.com/daliworks/sensorjs/blob/master/lib/sensor/README.md) is currently availiable sensors.
+[Here](https://github.com/daliworks/sensorjs/blob/master/lib/sensor/README.md) is currently available sensors.

 ## Installation